 The On The Waterfront inserts proved sufficiently popular to warrant a full (well, apart from episode twelve) re-run of The Flashing Blade in its proper form the following year, the last time to date that it has been shown on terrestrial television.
 It’s interesting to ponder on the fact none of the things it is best remembered for – the theme song, the redubbed send-up and the notorious technical fault – were ever part of Le Chevalier Tempete, and while two of these may not have been quite in line with what Peggy Miller and company intended for the serial, it does show that there was a lot more to ‘BBC Presentation By …’ than a simple vanity credit.
 This and so many other series bought in during the sixties and seventies were to a large extent shaped into almost new programmes, often near unrecognisable from their original form.
 Then again, few could deny that the straightforward thrill of all those seemingly endless sword fights on staircases had a lot to do with the appeal of The Flashing Blade too.

 Dubbed imported serials The Secret Of Steel City and The Aeronauts are featured in the edition of Looks Unfamiliar with Andy Lewis, which you can find here.
-There’s also a look at The Legend Of Tim Tyler in the edition with Martin Ruddock, which you can find here.
+There’s also a look at another dubbed imported serial, The Legend Of Tim Tyler, in the edition of Looks Unfamiliar with Martin Ruddock, which you can find here.

 © Tim Worthington.